 - Items used for business, trade or profession.

 - Any personal property that is not owned by you.

 For more info about what’s covered, check out your policy’s Product Disclosure Statement.

 Getting additional cover for your personal items

 An AAMI Home and Contents policy offers Portable Valuables Cover as an optional cover you pay extra to have for things like jewellery, watches and handbags, of up to $1,000 per item, pair, set or collection.
-An excess applies when you make a claim under each of these policies.
+An excess is the amount you pay towards the cost of your claim for each incident covered by your policy.
 You should report any theft to the police as soon as possible and keep details including the report number.